scaleapi/scaleapi-python-client/README.rst

 List Tasks
 ^^^^^^^^^^

+Retrieve a list of tasks, with optional filter by start and end date/time.
+Paginated with `next_token`.
+The return value is a `scaleapi.Tasklist`, which acts as a list, but also has fields for the total number of tasks, the limit and offset, and whether or not there's more.
 Check out `Scale's API documentation`__ for more information.

 __ https://docs.scale.com/reference#list-multiple-tasks

-Retrieve a list of tasks, with optional filter by stand and end date/type.
-Paginated with `next_token`.
-The return value is a `scaleapi.Tasklist`, which acts as a list, but also has fields for the total number of tasks, the limit and offset, and whether or not there's more.

 .. code-block :: python